unChaz/sci-fi-5e/srd/classes/scoundrel.md

 #### Roguish Archetypes

-Rogues have many features in common, including their emphasis on perfecting their skills, their precise and deadly approach to combat, and their increasingly quick reflexes.
-But different rogues steer those talents in varying directions, embodied by the rogue archetypes.
+Scoundrels have many features in common, including their emphasis on perfecting their skills, their precise and deadly approach to combat, and their increasingly quick reflexes.
+But different scoundrels steer those talents in varying directions, embodied by the scoundrel archetypes.
 Your choice of archetype is a reflection of your focus—not necessarily an indication of your chosen profession, but a description of your preferred techniques.

 ##### Thief

 You hone your skills in the larcenous arts.
-Burglars, bandits, cutpurses, and other criminals typically follow this archetype, but so do rogues who prefer to think of themselves as professional loot seekers, explorers, delvers, and investigators.
+Burglars, bandits, cutpurses, and other criminals typically follow this archetype, but so do scoundrels who prefer to think of themselves as professional loot seekers, explorers, delvers, and investigators.
 In addition to improving your agility and stealth, you learn skills useful for delving into ancient ruins, reading unfamiliar languages, and using alien artifacts you normally couldn’t employ.

 ###### Fast Hands